eas342/tshirt/docs/installation.rst

 ==========================

 Currently, :code:`tshirt` should be installed from source using the following steps.

-Users should install the :code:`astroconda` package: https://astroconda.readthedocs.io/en/latest/
+It is recommended that users should install the :code:`astroconda` package: https://astroconda.readthedocs.io/en/latest/ Then proceed to the steps below.

 - Activate the astroconda environment
    :code:`conda activate astroconda`